 - Write objectively – no I’s, me’s, my’s, etc.

-- State present position in present tense and past positions in past tense.
+- State present position in present tense and past positions in the past tense.

 - Use action and positive verbs and keywords.